HirushikaPelagewtta/5-Band-Audio-Equalizer/README.md

 1. Connect the audio input signal to the equalizer.
 2. Adjust the gain knobs for each band to suit your preferences.
 3. Observe the output levels using the sound level indicators.

-## Acknowledgments

-This project uses **TL072 ICs** and Sallen-Key filter design principles to ensure high-quality audio output.

----

-Feel free to use or modify this template for your GitHub repository!